Pular para o conteúdo principal

 Links package from <dir> folder to node_modules of package from where you're executing this command or specified via --dir option.

-For example, if you are inside ~/projects/foo and you execute pnpm link --dir ../bar, then foo will be linked to bar/node_modules/foo.
+For example, if you are inside ~/projects/foo and you execute pnpm link ../bar, then a link to bar will be created in foo/node_modules/bar.

 Links package from location where this command was executed or specified via --dir option to global node_modules, so it can be referred from another package with pnpm link --global <pkg>.
 Also if the package has a bin field, then the package's binaries become available system-wide.